-- 1. This Order shall apply to pro se parties.
-If any party has any questions about these rules, please raise them with the Court in a hearing.
-The Court is happy to discuss these rules to ensure understanding and compliance. - 2.
-Counsel for the plaintiff or the pro se plaintiff shall send copies of this order to all future counsel/parties in this case, except where the Court has e-filed this Order to the parties.
-A certification of compliance with this portion of the Order shall be filed.
+1. This Order shall apply to pro se parties.

-3. This Pre-Trial Order applies to ALL cases without exception and supersedes any prior pre-trial order that may have issued.
-Each party is expected to familiarize themselves with the provisions of this order.
+- 2. Counsel for the plaintiff or the pro se plaintiff shall send copies of this order to all future counsel/parties in this case, except where the Court has e-filed this Order to the parties.
+A certification of compliance with this portion of the Order shall be filed. - 3.
+This Pre-Trial Order applies to ALL cases without exception and supersedes any prior pre-trial order that may have issued.
+Counsel are expected to familiarize themselves with the provisions of this order.
 Failure to comply with this Order will not be excused due to lack of familiarity with the requirements set forth herein.